CLOUDWERX-DEV/DiffuGen/README.md

 - **setup-diffugen.sh**: The complete install utility and model downloader and manager
 - **diffugen.py**: The core Python script that implements the MCP server functionality and defines the generation tools
 - **diffugen.sh**: A shell script launcher that sets up the environment and launches the Python server
-- **diffugen.json**: Configuration file for MCP integration with various IDEs
+- **diffugen.json**: Template configuration file for MCP integration with various IDEs (to be copied into IDE's MCP configuration)
 - **stable-diffusion.cpp**: The optimized C++ implementation of Stable Diffusion used for actual image generation

 The system works by: